XXXVincent/Advanced-Lane-Detection/README.md

 * Determine the curvature of the lane and vehicle position with respect to center.
 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-[Here](https://youtu.be/lSd_WY1bqLw) is the final video output on Youtube.
-The same video is 'out.mp4' in this repo.
-The original video is 'project_video.mp4'.

 ## Dependencies
 * Python 3.5